-All faculty, staff, and students at Galveston College are required to identify their cars on campus through the use of a Galveston College parking decal.
-Parking decals can be obtained from the Media Center located in Regents Hall, room R-131.
-This parking decal is used by College security personnel to identify cars that are parked illegally or to assist in emergency situations.
+All faculty, staff, and students at Galveston College are required to identify their cars on campus through the use of a Galveston College parking permit.
+Parking permits can be obtained from the Media Center located in Regents Hall, room R-120.
+This parking permit is used by College security personnel to identify cars that are parked illegally or to assist in emergency situations.

 Automobile and truck parking spaces are marked by parallel yellow lines approximately 10 feet apart from angle and head-in parking and approximately 22 feet apart for parallel parking.
 These spaces are not to be used for parking motorcycles and bicycles.

 Motorcycles and bicycles should be parked in the designated areas between the Fine Arts Building and the Northen Building.
 Bicycle racks are located next to the Northen Building.